 How Much Do Dental Implants Cost?

-The total cost of dental implants varies greatly, from surgical implantation to attachment of the restoration, depending on several key factors.
+The total cost of dental implants varies greatly, from surgical implantation to restoration attachment, depending on several key factors.
 In some cases, additional procedures will be needed to restore oral health.
-If you have a severely infected or damaged tooth that cannot be saved by other procedures, then the tooth will need to be extracted.
+If you have a severely infected or damaged tooth that other procedures cannot save, the tooth will need to be extracted.

 Bone grafting may also be required for patients who lack sufficient jaw bone.
 These additional steps will increase the cost of the procedure.
 The size and location of the implants will also affect the total overall cost.

 Dr. Blaylock will begin the process with a thorough examination and discussion of your treatment options, ensuring that you are a candidate for dental implants.
-He will then create a personalized treatment plan for your new dental implant, coordinating with a local oral surgeon for the implantation of the titanium post.
+He will create a personalized treatment plan for your new dental implant, coordinating with a local oral surgeon to implant the titanium post.